yegor256/blog/_drafts/dsl.md

 ---

-Using DSL (Domain Specific Language) instead of configuration is a very popular concept and I don't really like it.
+Using DSL (Domain Specific Language) instead of configuration is a very popular concept.
+However, I don't really like it.
 I'm not a big expert, since I know just a few DSLs, but my experience is mostly negative.
 As I see, DSL

 <!--more-->